Open in App

 Principles of Lexicography

-To gain a better understanding of the principles of lexicography, we should be familiar with the term Lexeme.
+To gain a better understanding of the principles of lexicography, we should be familiar with the term lexeme.

 Lexemes, also called word stems, are minimal units of lexical meaning that connect related forms of a word.

-The word take is a Lexeme.
+The word take is a lexeme.

 The words took, taken, takes, and taking are versions that build on the lexeme take.